DataTalksClub/machine-learning-zoomcamp/README.md

 **You'll learn:**
 - Core ML algorithms and when to use them
-- How to prepare data and engineer features
+- Scikit-Learn and XGBoost
+- Preparing data, feature engineering
 - Model evaluation and selection
-- Deploying models with Flask, Docker, and cloud platforms
+- Deploying models with FastAPI, uv, Docker, and cloud platforms
 - Using Kubernetes for ML model serving
-- MLOps practices
+- Deep learning with PyTorch and TensorFlow

 **Technical setup**: For machine learning modules, you only need a laptop with an internet connection.
-For deep learning sections, we'll use cloud resources (like Saturn Cloud) for more intensive computations.
+For deep learning sections, we'll use cloud resources for more intensive computations.

 ## Prerequisites